 • Any agency that is "carrying on business" in New Zealand is now covered by the law

-• Agencies must report privacy breaches:
+• These agencies, or covered entities, must report privacy breaches:

 • "As soon as is practicable"